usaid-cs/yesterday-i-learned/python.md

 1. [`ctypes`](https://docs.python.org/2/library/ctypes.html) does not just offer C types; it also allows external library functions to be called.
 1. `2` is an available PyPI package name because you can't `import 2`.
 Still, `1` is taken for no reason.
 1. [`EnvironmentError`, `IOError`, and `WindowsError`](https://docs.python.org/3/library/exceptions.html#EnvironmentError) are all aliases for `OSError` in python3.
+1. The only free version of python supported on Google App Engine is 2.7.
+1. [`isoweekday`](https://docs.python.org/2/library/datetime.html#datetime.date.isoweekday) is 1-indexed, with 7 being Sunday, because, I don't know.
+1. `time.time` is a function. `datetime.time` is a data type.

 [bitbucket]: https://bitbucket.org/jsbueno/lelo/src/ab9837ef82001329c421afbfe7e0759c6ec0f16d/lelo/_lelo.py?at=master
 [djangoproject]: https://docs.djangoproject.com/en/dev/intro/tutorial01/#creating-a-project